kayoyin/Prodigy/README.md

 ## Installing the dependencies

-After cloning the repository, the user first needs to install mlpack and its dependencies.
+After cloning the project in a local repository named `Prodigy`, the user first needs to install mlpack and its dependencies.
 To do so, simply run the following command in terminal:

     $> bash install_prodigy.bash